ankostis/workmanship/README.md

 and were translated into *workman* layout by mapping the relocated keys between these 2 layouts (see `bin/convert_lessons_across_layouts.py`) - hence the gibberish ngrams & words in this layout.

+As of v0.2.0, these layouts have been defined

+- dvorak
+- workman
+- workman(el) - Greek letters

 ## History